brycewray/hugo-site/content/posts/2019/07/why-staying-with-hugo.md

 At one point in this process late last week, I looked at myself in the mirror and said aloud with amazement in my voice, "I haven't had to do *manual* numbering of footnotes since I was using a *typewriter* back in the eighties.
 And I ain't starting back on it now.
 This is supposed to be an *improvement*, not a regression."

-However, by this point, I was laboring under the predictable feeling of "Well, you've come this far, spent this much time, lost this many nights' and weekends' worth of free time and sleep, and built a whole new site.
+However, by this point, I was laboring under the predictable feeling of "Well, you've come this far, spent this much time, lost this many nights’ and weekends’ worth of free time and sleep, and built a whole new site.
 You can't quit on it now.
 Gatsby, or at least something like it, is the future.
 You have to go ahead and do this."

 So, angst aside, I prepared to do so, hoping my fears wouldn't prove true.